E-RYT500, Lic. Ac., Founder, Summers School of Yin Yoga

 Yin Yoga is an inherently meditative approach to yoga that focuses on the connective tissues of the body.
 It helps to stimulate the energy flow of the meridians, which is a fundamental concept in acupuncture as well.
 Having an understanding of acupuncture, Yin Yoga and the dharma helps me add depth to my students’ practice.

-- In addition to my workshops and trainings, I offer silent meditation retreats and exclusive 5-day retreats for immersive training, based on my Foundations Module and my Mindfulness Module.
-I offer these retreats about 3-4 times per year.
+In addition to my workshops and trainings, I offer silent meditation retreats.
 Here’s a list of all my upcoming retreats.

 I also co-authored “The Buddha’s Playbook: Strategies for Enlightened Living” (2011) with Michael Brooks, about practicing a set of simple techniques to make the habit of meditation practice real and relevant.